cproctor/qualitative-coding/docs/manuscript.rst

 The settings file can also be specified via the ``QC_SETTINGS`` environment variable.
-This makes it easy to check multiple settings files into version control (e.g. for users with different preferences, or to try out different codebook structures).
+This makes it easy to check multiple settings files into version control (e.g. for users with different preferences, or to try out different codebook structures) while still using the intended settings file without needing to specify it.

 Filter the corpus
 ~~~~~~~~~~~~~~~~~